3 Effective Ways to Respond to Caregiver Criticism

 3 Effective Ways to Respond to Caregiver Criticism - From the Experts

-Getting criticized is unpleasant – especially from family or friends who don’t lift a finger to help care for your older adult.
+Getting criticized is unpleasant – especially from family or friends who don’t lift a finger to help care for your loved one.

 Yelling or getting upset might feel justified in the moment, but it won’t reduce your stress or prevent future comments.

-To help you change the tone of the conversation and, hopefully, reduce future criticism, we share 3 ways to respond to caregiver criticism.
+To help you shift the conversation and, hopefully, reduce future criticism, we share 3 ways to respond to caregiver criticism.

 When someone criticizes how you did something, it’s automatic to snap back defensively.